 We also just got a cheap 3D printer to work with.
 This will allow us to quickly and cheaply test out designs of both the charging stand and the pen housings, as well as any future project we take up.

-Chat with Jay
+Chat with our hardware developer

 With that being said, he has been working really hard on our project and expected to have a PCB layout/schematic finished by Wednesday.
-Now Jay doesn’t manufacture the circuit boards themselves as that involves some potentially dangerous chemicals and he prefers to leave that part up to larger companies that are better equipped to deal with them safely.
+Now our guy doesn’t manufacture the circuit boards themselves as that involves some potentially dangerous chemicals and he prefers to leave that part up to larger companies that are better equipped to deal with them safely.
 So he’s going to have that sent off to be produced and he should hopefully have that in hand early this upcoming week.
 Once he has that, he’ll program his pick-and-place machine to assemble the board, putting the processor, camera, Bluetooth chipset, and all the little resistors, transistors, and capacitors in just the right spots.
 Once they’re all in place, the board will be sent through a reflow oven, nicknamed the pizza oven, to solder them all in place.
 Once that’s completed we should have a custom built PCBA (printed circuit board assembly) to try out.

-This custom board is built around the electronic architecture of the Beaglebone development board.
-Because of the extensive documentation and supporting material, Jay felt fairly confident skipping a step and decided to make a final sized version right away.
+This custom board is built around the electronic architecture of a very common and well known hardware development board.
+Because of the extensive documentation and supporting material, our developer felt fairly confident skipping a step and decided to make a final sized version right away.
 This has two major implications.
 First, it means that this new board may just not boot up.
 If that’s the case he have to make a few tweaks and try again.
 This would still have been a possibility even if he hadn’t skipped that step though, so even if that happens, it wouldn’t set us back any.
 The second implication is that even if he has to modify some aspects of the design, the size and shape of the circuit board will remain the same.
 So once we get a hold of one of the custom boards, we can begin finishing the design of the outer housing.
 And once that’s finished, a whole load of other things will begin to fall into place.
 For example, we’ll be able to finish the packaging inserts and have our first shipment sent, make the modifications to the charging stand and get that tooling created, and finish the dies for the cut foam in the carrying case and have those produced and sent to us as well.

 As you can tell, that’s a big step in this whole process and it should be coming to a head soon.
 The anticipation is killing us, as I’m sure it is for you all as well, but we’re getting closer and closer every day.